 4.2 Awareness campaign on menstrual hygiene aimed at girls and adolescents

 There was a positive response to graphic pieces shared on social networks from leaders, professionals, teachers, and adolescents and WhatsApp groups.
 They express interest in knowing about the management of menstrual health, the menstrual cup and its proper use.
-They contributing by, replicating this information in their WhatsApp status.
+They contributing by replicating this information in their WhatsApp status.